bueler/tikz-examples/README.md

 ## generating the image files for inclusion above

+<i>These instructions are about making the current `README.md` at [github.com/bueler/tikz-examples](https://github.com/bueler/tikz-examples) look right.
+Ignore it if you are grabbing examples from the above.</i>

 Run `pdflatex` on each `.tex` you care about.
 Then do

     $ make cropfigures